Chesed (Kabbalah): In Western esotericism

-In Western esotericism, Chesed is the fourth sephirah on the Tree of Life in the Kabbalistic tradition.
+In Western esotericism, Chesed is the fourth sephirah on the Tree of Life in Kabbalah.
 Positioned on the Pillar of Mercy, Chesed lies directly below Chokmah and is associated with attributes of benevolence, expansion, and kindness.
-It represents a range of qualities linked to mercy and loving-kindness, making it a cornerstone of the esoteric understanding of divine benevolence.
+In Western esotericism, Chesed is associated with mercy, benevolence, expansion, and loving-kindness.

 Chesed signifies compassion, mercy, and the unconditional love of the divine.
-It embodies growth, abundance, and the expansive nature of divine energy, often symbolizing the idea of a benevolent ruler who governs with wisdom and kindness.
-This sephirah is linked to the planet Jupiter, reflecting qualities of generosity and authority.
+Esoteric writers also associate Chesed with growth, abundance, expansion, and the image of a benevolent ruler.This sephirah is linked to the planet Jupiter, reflecting qualities of generosity and authority.

 The God-name associated with Chesed is El, which signifies might and power in a benevolent context.
 The Archangel Tzadkiel (or Zadkiel) oversees Chesed, embodying the mercy and benevolence that this sephirah represents.
 The angelic order of this sphere is the Hashmallim.
 The opposing qlippah is represented by the demonic order Gamchicoth (or Gha'agsheblah).

 In terms of virtues and vices, Chesed's virtue is obedience, reflecting alignment with divine will through acts of kindness.
 Its vice is bigotry or hypocrisy, indicating the perversion of kindness into favoritism or unjust discrimination.

 Chesed is often depicted in blue, symbolizing serenity and expansiveness.
 Its symbols include the wand, representing authority and power, and the tetrahedron, denoting stability and structure.
 In practical Kabbalistic work, Chesed can be invoked to bring about healing, generosity, and harmonious expansion.
 Meditative practices focusing on Chesed aim to open the heart to divine mercy and develop the capacity for kindness and magnanimity.